MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopilot/demonstrate-deployment-on-vm.md

 After you download this file, the name will be extremely long (ex: 19042.508.200927-1902.20h2_release_svc_refresh_CLIENTENTERPRISEEVAL_OEMRET_x64FRE_en-us.iso).

-1. So that it is easier to type and remember, rename the file to **win10-eval.iso**.
+1. So that it's easier to type and remember, rename the file to **win10-eval.iso**.

 2. Create a directory on your computer named **c:\iso** and move the **win10-eval.iso** file there, so the path to the file is **c:\iso\win10-eval.iso**.